Our Thanksgiving Menu – A Look Back to 1938

 Looking at this menu it is clear that, at least in some important ways, little has changed over the past 75 years.
 This menu, though quaint, is recognizable.
 Without its title we would still guess the occasion.
 The featured “Roast Young Tom Turkey” with “Giblet Gravy” alongside a dessert of “Pumpkin Pie” are clear giveaways.
 Even the side dishes are scarcely different than those served at Thanksgivings I remember as a child.
 My father always prepared a relish tray for Thanksgiving including celery hearts and sweet pickles.
 And, while Ham Dressing may sound a bit unusual, dressing is one dish that often differs from table to table but has long been a hallmark of a traditional Thanksgiving dinner.

 This year our feast will look much the same.
 My Thanksgiving Planner, highlighting posts from My Own Sweet Thyme that have been a part of our Thanksgiving menu, includes recipes for most of the items on this 1938 menu.
 It is my daughter who is hosting our Thanksgiving dinner this year and she is planning to use many of those recipes as well.
 A dish may change here or there but on the whole this Thanksgiving feast will look much like our feast and most everyone else’s, last year, when I was a child, and even in 1938.
-And this year, as in 1938, despite the world’s uncertainties, we will still count our blessings and offer our thanks!
+And this year, as in 1938, despite the world’s uncertainties, we will still count our blessings and offer our thanks to God!

 3 Comments